rsssf/rsssf.github.io/index.md

 ## What's the Rec.Sport.Soccer Statistics Foundation (RSSSF)?    {#rsssf}

 The RSSSF collects and offers football (soccer) league & cup match results & schedules from all over the world online in a (semi-)structured text format.
-Example:
+Example (RSSSF before):

 ```
 Round 1